 - What are the criteria for success in partnering in this space?

-This webinar roundtable will explore these interesting technologies, the scientific issues, the clinical opportunities for developing multivalent biologics platforms, whether certain technologies, such as antibodies, their fragments, or non-antibody scaffolds, are superior to others, the pros and cons of such bispecifics for improving management of patients, and licensing and commercial strategies.
+This webinar roundtable explores these interesting technologies, the scientific issues, the clinical opportunities for developing multivalent biologics platforms, whether certain technologies, such as antibodies, their fragments, or non-antibody scaffolds, are superior to others, the pros and cons of such bispecifics for improving management of patients, and licensing and commercial strategies.
 Request a copy of the web discussion today!